harry7557558/AVI4M-ISP/octatree_buffer/README.md

 A block in a middle layer contains `8` pointers, the children in the next layer;

-A block in the bottom layer contains an integer `n`, the number of triangles, followed by `3*n` pointers to their vertices;
+A block in the bottom layer contains an integer `n`, the number of triangles, followed by `n` groups of `3×3+2=11` integers for the coordinates of the vertices and the 32-bit RGBA color;

-A list of vertices, each contains 3 integers, the XYZ coordinates;

-Color??
-The above subjects to change.

 All integers are 16-bit unsigned.
 All pointers are 32-bit little endian.
 A null pointer is represented by `0x0000 0x0000`.